lundqvistr/manual_medfak_research_data/manual.md

 System | Comments
 --- | ---
 Excel/spreadsheets | Possible, flexible and available, but not particlarly safe.
-If spreadsheets are used, consider adding "validation" to the data entry.|
+Consider adding "validation" to the data entry.
-Statistical software (SPSS, Stata R,...) | Works similarly to spreadsheets, perhaps less flexxible and usually wwithout validation procedures |
+Statistical software (SPSS, Stata R,...) | Works similarly to spreadsheets, perhaps less flexible and usually without validation procedures
-Redcap or other systems for "case report forms" | Works quite well, validation is possible, data can be exported to formats suitable for import into statistical software |
+Redcap or other systems for "case report forms" | Works quite well, validation is possible, data can be exported to formats suitable for import into statistical software
-Database systems: MS Access, SQL,... | Perhaps the safest tool, however setting up a good database structure is not always that straightforward |
+Database systems: MS Access, SQL,... | Perhaps the safest tool, however setting up a good database structure is not always that straightforward

 #### Keep the structure simple in order to minimize errors
 Whatever structure, one single file for all data or data split in separate parts, make your utmost to set up a simple structure which is easy for all involved parties to understand and follow.
-Simplicity and ease of use is the best way to minimize errors and to avoid timeconsuming pitfalls.
+Simplicity, consistency and ease of use is the best way to minimize errors and to avoid timeconsuming pitfalls.

 #### Different worksheets or different files for data in the same individuals
 Tas bort?